deformio/docs/docs/collections.md

 # Collections

-Collection contains documents.
 It used to group, validate and process documents.

 ## Collection properties

-Response to `/api/collections/<collection_id>/`
+`/api/collections/<collection_id>/`

 General collection looks like: